-Robert Kaye Lawrence McNamara Jessica Skinns Martin Wimpole
+Hoggard Rob Kaye Lawrence McNamara Rosie Peck Jessica Skinns

 The Criminal team undertakes projects ranging from large-scale codification projects to shorter reviews of more pressing legal problems.
-When new research assistants join the Commission in 2022 we will have recently completed work on hate crime, intimate image abuse, corporate criminal liability, and the confiscation of the proceeds of crime.
-We include a brief description of those projects, together with some of the work we anticipate we will be engaged on in 2022 below.
+When new Research Assistants join the Commission in 2023 we will be continuing to work of at least three projects which are already underway.
+We describe these projects briefly below.